Pages

 All Aboard - Amtrak's 40th

-horns collageThere’s also a special play train area for kids OR grandkids . . .
+horns collageThere’s was also a special play train area for kids.

 Saturday, July 30, 2011

-Grenville and grandson Bobby share a love of IMG_5935trains, and this week they rode on the Essex Steam Train operated by The Valley Railroad Company.
+Grandpa and grandson share a love of IMG_5935trains, and this week they rode on the Essex Steam Train operated by The Valley Railroad Company.

 This is a heritage railroad originally founded in 1868 and based in Connecticut.
 A heritage railway, preserved railway, tourist railway or tourist railroad is a railway that is run as a tourist attraction, in many cases by volunteers.
 These operations typically seek to recreate or preserve railway scenes of the past.
 However, not all tourist railways are heritage railways.